 This infertility subplot and some extremely manipulative screenplay red herrings end up ruining what could have been a well-made cautionary tale.
 The movie takes a very serious subject (drug addiction) and turns it into an appallingly bad soap opera involving a wild coyote on the loose (yes, you read that right) in a storyline that really goes off the rails in the last third of the movie.
 Directed by Bridget Smith (in her feature-film debut) and written by Mike Walsh, “Sno Babies” even has an irritatingly cutesy title, since it refers to the nickname that someone gives the teenage girls who get hooked on heroin.

-In “Sno Babies,” which takes place in Philadelphia, Kristen McCusker (played by Katie Kelly) and Hannah Breem (played by Paola Andino) are best friends and students at a Catholic high school which has the type of tuition and academic reputation that make it an elite prep school.
+In “Sno Babies,” which takes place in Philadelphia, students Kristen McCusker (played by Katie Kelly) and Hannah Breem (played by Paola Andino) are best friends who attend a Catholic high school which has the type of tuition and academic reputation that make it an elite prep school.
 In the movie’s opening scene, Kristen is given an OxyContin pill by a fellow student whom she has a crush on named Brandon (played by Matthew Courson), who describes OxyContin this way: “It makes all of your worries and your problems disappear.”
 When Kristen takes the pill, Brandon says, “Okay, you’re not so boring after all.”

 Fifteen months later, Kristen and Hannah are on a school bus, talking and laughing with some other friends.
 They all seem to be typical junior-class and senior-class students who are planning their futures.
 Kristen wants to go to Princeton University, while Hannah has her sights set on Penn State University because Hannah’s boyfriend Jeff (played by Niko Terho) plans to go there.
 Kristen is fairly confident that she’ll get into Princeton.
 Hannah, who isn’t the brightest person in this group, thinks that Princeton is in Pennsylvania, until she’s told in this conversation that Princeton is actually in New Jersey.